bgeraci714/beyond-the-system/README.md

   3b.
 You got lost and died in space.

   3c.
 You landed on the earth but didn't get the key information you needed for a happy ending.

+#How to Play:

+To play the game, all you need to do is run game.py and the rest is taken care of.